 - The length of a move you expect from the market

 Most commodities and futures have a wide range of options in different expiration months and different strike prices that allow you to pick an option that meets your objectives.

 Duration of Time You Plan on Being in the Call Option Trade

 This will help you determine how much time you need for a call option.
 If you are expecting a commodity to complete its move higher within two weeks, you will want to buy a commodity with at least two weeks of time remaining on it.
-Typically, you don’t want to buy an option with 6-9 months remaining if you only plan on being in the trade for a couple weeks, since the options will be more expensive and you will lose some leverage.
+Typically, you don’t want to buy an option with 6 to 9 months remaining if you only plan on being in the trade for a couple weeks, since the options will be more expensive and you will lose some leverage.

 One thing to be aware of is that the time premium of options decays more rapidly in the last 30 days.
 Therefore, you could be correct in your assumptions about a trade, but the option loses too much time value and you end up with a loss.
 We suggest that you always buy an option with 30 more days than you expect to be in the trade.